Using Communication to Boost Public Trust in Water Systems

 Public Outreach for Replacements

-Under the proposed Lead and Copper Rule Improvements (LCRI), water systems must make four attempts using two different media types to reach out for replacements.
+Under the Lead and Copper Rule Improvements (LCRI), water systems must make four attempts using two different media types to reach out for replacements.
 Even when a replacement is offered at no direct cost to the customer, it can take 15 or more attempts to reach customer participation of 70% or higher in some communities.
 Effective strategies to improve program sign-ups include in-person visits, community events, and clear, simple sign-up forms.
 Examples of LCR Compliance Public Communications Documents

 Regardless of your state or stage of lead and copper program, public communication is crucial to keep water customers in the loop and build public trust.
 Inventory and replacement scenarios especially have multiple opportunities to demonstrate transparency and accountability, building relationships through thoughtful communication.